 You are in the U.S. to have an incredible experience.
 You will work hard and it may be challenging, but you will also have a lot of fun with new friends, travel, and adventure!
-Being in a new environment with a busy schedule can make you more likely to get sick.
-It is essential that you take care of your health and well-being while you are in the United States.
-Here are a few tips on staying healthy:
+Being in a new environment with a busy schedule can increase your chances of getting sick.
+It is essential that you take care of your health and well-being.
+Here are some tips on staying healthy:

-- Sleep at least 6 to 8 hours each night
+- Sleep at least six to eight hours each night.

 - Visit the doctor if you are feeling sick.
 (Go to the Emergency Room at the local hospital ONLY if you are seriously sick or injured.
 If you go to the Emergency Room and you are not admitted to the hospital, you will be responsible for a large co-pay.)